 Prince Edward County operates on a clear seasonal rhythm.
 The peak window runs from mid-June through the Thanksgiving weekend in October, when harvest season draws wine visitors and the summer cottage population fills the region.
 Boutique properties at this tier book out during that window, and award-recognised addresses in particular tend to fill before less-decorated alternatives.
 Anyone targeting a July or August stay, or a harvest-season weekend in September or October, should plan well in advance, with several months' lead time being the realistic standard rather than the exception.

 The shoulder season, May through early June and the post-Thanksgiving weeks of October, offers a quieter version of the County, with most wineries still operating and the summer crowd absent.
 For visitors whose primary interest is wine rather than beach access or summer activity programming, the shoulder window often delivers a more considered experience.
-Merrill House sits on Main Street East, making it accessible without a car for Picton itself, though exploring the wider County requires a vehicle.
+The hotel sits on Main Street East, making it accessible without a car for Picton itself, though exploring the wider County requires a vehicle.

 At-a-Glance Comparison